-Early Childhood Full Day Students will be in their classrooms, bags packed, ready to go at 3:25 p.m.
-(2:25 p.m. on Wednesdays and early Fridays).
-Parents of EC students will park, enter through the front lobby, and walk to their child's classroom to pick up their child.
+Early Childhood Full Day Students will be bags packed, ready to go at 3:25 p.m.
+(2:25 p.m.on Wednesdays and early Fridays).
+Parents of full day EC students will park, enter through the front door to pick up their child/ren in the lobby.